YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 <p align="center">
 <img width="700" height="447" src="images\videos\VirtualBox\VB-Memory-Size.jpg" title="VirtualBox Memory">
 </p>
-Set memory size.
+Set the memory size.
 I chose 4 GB in this example.

-Choose no more than ½ of your actual physical RAM.
-I found 4-8 GB works well in most cases, you can get by with as little as 2 GB, but depending on what applications you are planning on running it can get a bit sluggish.
+Choose no more than ½ of your actual physical RAM to prevent having issues on your host system.
+I found that 4-8 GB seems to be the sweet spot and works well in most cases.

+You can get by with as little as 2 GB, but depending on what applications you are planning on running it can get a bit sluggish with too little RAM.

-Click Next.
+Once you have the memory size set, Click Next.

 <br/><br/><br/>
 <p align="center">